 Unfortunately for the Lassiters, it appears the toy and the chef who introduced it to Ms. Lassiter at Wasabi won’t face any charges, as Tennessee’s statute on “sexual battery” requires the “sexual contact” in question be “for the purpose of sexual arousal or gratification.”
 The state’s “indecent exposure” law doesn’t even apply to toys, so that’s out the window as well.
 And the alleged accomplice, the Wasabi’s chef, wasn’t even questioned about his role in the heinous crime.

 Madness of this nature cannot continue, though.
 Just as laws are slowly catching up with the rapid pace of technology, our nation’s laws need to start recognizing the great dangers toys pose to unsuspecting restaurant patrons.
+It’s not as though this was a silicone sex doll, after all!
 While Wasabi’s owner promised the toy would obtain affirmative consent, witnessed by a chef, before exposing itself to another patron, who knows how many plastic squirting toy dolls are sexually-style assaulting the public?

 Tennessee’s judges and court system may not afford relief for victims like Isabelle Lassiter, but the legislature surely can.
 It’s time for someone in Nashville to criminalize unlawful sexual activities performed by toys.
 After all, if the elected officials can spend time crafting laws dedicating money to put “In God We Trust” stickers on the back of every police car in Tennessee, they can certainly address sex crimes committed by heinous plastic figures.